Generic drugmaker Teva makes $40 billion offer for rival Mylan

-TEL AVIV/NEW YORK Teva Pharmaceutical Industries Ltd (TEVA.N) on Tuesday made an unsolicited $40 billion (26.77 billion pound) offer for smaller rival Mylan NV (MYL.O), a bold bid for growth as its lucrative Copaxone drug faces generic competition.
+TEL AVIV/NEW YORK Teva Pharmaceutical Industries Ltd on Tuesday made an unsolicited $40 billion offer for smaller rival Mylan NV, a bold bid for growth as its lucrative Copaxone drug faces generic competition.

 Analysts agreed that Teva would need to sweeten its bid to the $90-per-share range.
 S&P Capital IQ analyst Jeffrey Loo said a viable offer would be $92, about 22 times Mylan's 2015 expected earnings.